TaylorDarneille/Project2Ideas/readme.md

 --------------------------------------------------------
 1. A social Netorking Site
-2. A resturant Website with order processing
+2. Online Calender with scheduleing/reminder
-3. E-commerce webiste with order processing
+3. Flight search app using skyscanner api
 ---------------------------------------------------------

 Make a PR when you're done!